Comparing Boston Omaha (NYSE:BOC) and American Realty Investors (NYSE:ARL)

-Boston Omaha (NYSE:BOC – Get Rating) and American Realty Investors (NYSE:ARL – Get Rating) are both small-cap finance companies, but which is the superior stock?
-We will compare the two companies based on the strength of their analyst recommendations, risk, valuation, dividends, profitability, earnings and institutional ownership.
+Boston Omaha (NYSE:BOC – Get Rating) and American Realty Investors (NYSE:ARL – Get Rating) are both small-cap finance companies, but which is the superior investment?
+We will contrast the two companies based on the strength of their dividends, institutional ownership, valuation, risk, earnings, analyst recommendations and profitability.

-This table compares Boston Omaha and American Realty Investors’ top-line revenue, earnings per share and valuation.
+This table compares Boston Omaha and American Realty Investors’ revenue, earnings per share (EPS) and valuation.

 |Gross Revenue